MaterializeInc/materialize/src/persist/README.md

 # Persist Guarantees: Atomic

-Each call to a method of the rust API is atomic.
+Each call to a method of the async API is atomic.
 [MultiWriteHandle] allows atomic operations involving multiple persisted collections.

 [MultiWriteHandle]: crate::indexed::runtime::MultiWriteHandle